RufatRoot/loginvsi/README.md

 Write a script that:/

-Looks at the version files in the Selenium zip folder’s nested folders, and logs these version numbers/ Locates and logs the newest version available link1 (the more basic page therein is link2)/ Compares the highest version number to what was in the Selenium zip folder/ Logs if the highest version numbers both from the Selenium zip folder and the website match or not/ If there is a newer version on the  website then download it, logging when the download is successful and complete/
+Looks at the version files in the Selenium zip folder’s nested folders, and logs these version numbers\
+Locates and logs the newest version available link1 (the more basic page therein is link2)\
+Compares the highest version number to what was in the Selenium zip folder/ Logs if the highest version numbers both from the Selenium zip folder and the website match or not/ If there is a newer version on the  website then download it, logging when the download is successful and complete/